30.5 Visiting Files in Dired

 open a new buffer to display this new directory, and leave the old

 Dired buffer as is.
-If this user option is non- nil
+If this user option is non- nil, the old

 Dired buffer will be killed after selecting the new directory.
 This